 Toyota and Subaru first announced they were collaborating on a new electric-car platform in 2019.
 The first model to come from each brand on this platform will be a Nissan Qashqai-sized family SUV.
 Toyota teased its version – expected to have name beginning with BZ – in the first week of December 2020.

 Subaru electric-car concept

-As Toyota appears busy readying itself to launch a separate Yaris-based hybrid crossover, Subaru has already shown a concept car that points towards a production version of its joint-venture SUV.
-The unnamed concept car was shown in January, and its angular styling gives us a hint towards the future of Subaru design.
+Subaru has already shown a concept car that points towards a production version of its joint-venture SUV.
+The unnamed vehicle (pictured above) was shown in January 2020, and its angular styling gives us a hint towards the future of Subaru design.

-While technical details are scarce, we expect both the Toyota and Subaru SUVs to offer a range of around 310 miles (500km).
-There is no information on power or battery size, nor whether multiple variants, specifications or trims will be offered.
+While technical details are scarce, we expect both the Toyota and Subaru SUVs to offer a range of around 310 miles (500 kilometres).
+There's no information on power or battery size, nor whether multiple variants, specifications or trims will be offered.

 As is the case with electric-car platforms developed by the likes of the Volkswagen Group and PSA, the platform being pursued by Toyota and Subaru will be capable of underpinning a wide variety of models, including an executive saloon and a larger SUV in the future.

-Toyota has said it plans to start mass-producing electric cars in China in 2020 – though this is likely to be pushed back somewhat due to current lockdown measures.
+Toyota has said it plans to start mass-producing electric cars in China in 2020.
 After launching in China, the company will gradually introduce them to Japan, India, the US and Europe, with 10 pure-electric models being available worldwide within the next few years.